-Designed for astronomy majors.
-All are welcome, no matter what your chosen major is.
-However, our discussions will assume that astronomy is of much interest to you, and that you are curious about the various aspects of astronomy research.
+This course is designed for astronomy majors.
+Anyone is welcome, no matter what your chosen major is.
+However, our discussions will assume that astronomy is of much interest to you, and that you are curious about the various aspects of astronomical research.
 But not to worry: we do understand that most of you are just beginning your academic exploration of astronomy, and the discussions will not assume graduate-student knowledge of the field.